-COVID-19 Response Plan for the safe and sustainable operation of primary and special schools V3 February 2021 Appendix 5 Contact Tracing Log
+COVID-19 Response Plan for the safe and sustainable operation of primary and special schools V4 August 2021 Appendix 5 Contact Tracing Log

-Name of School School Contac t

-Address of Person For Queries

-School only:

-Concon Phone No

-Email

-Name of Visitor Was the visit pre-arra Principal?
-Yes □ No □ anged with the

-Date of Visit // Time Entry to school am □ l pm □ Exit from School am □ pm □

-Visitor Status Contractor Parent/Gua rdian □ Other 🗆 Please complete:

-Contact details of visitor Company Name (if applicable)

-Address

-Contact No. Email Address

-Reason for Visit

-Who the visit or met (separat e line requir ed for each pe erson the vis itor met)

-Name of Person visited Length of time spent with each person in the school
+Name of School School Conta Person ct Address of School For Queries only: Phone No Email Name of Visitor - - Was the visit pre-arra Principal?
+Yes D No D anged with the Date of Visit // Time Entry to school am □ pm □ Exit from School am 🗆 pm 🗆 Visitor Status Contractor Parent/Gua rdian  Other D I Please complete ): Contact details of visitor Company Name (if applicable) Address Contact No. Email Address Reason for Visit Who the visit or met (separat e line requir ed for each pe rson the vis itor met) Name of Person visited Length of time sper in the school it with each person

+Appendix 6

-Appendix 6 Checklist for School Management
+Checklist for School Management